 A Bomarc missile battery near McGuire AFB, N.J.
 McGuire was the first Bomarc site to be declared operational.
-(USAF photo courtesy of the National Museum of the US Air Force)

 The trooper taking the call understood the airman to report that "an atomic warhead exploded."
 The Air Force sergeant later disputed this characterization of his remarks but not before state police officials notified their Trenton headquarters.
 The Associated Press learned of the alleged nuclear explosion and distributed a news bulletin repeating that description before it quickly issued a second report correcting the earlier announcement.